pygfx/pygfx/docs/transparency.rst

 (partially) transparent, as long as the objects don't intersect (in other words, they can be sorted based on their distance from the camera).
-Objects with ``material.opacity<1`` behave the same as with ``alpha_mode`` "blend".
+Objects with ``material.opacity<1`` behave the same as with ``alpha_mode=="blend"``.

 2. Set ``material.alpha_mode`` to a preset string:

 These provide configurations for common cases.
-Examples are "solid", "blend", "dither", and several more.
+Examples are "solid", "blend", "weighted_blend", "dither", and several more.
 See below for a full list of options and descriptions.

 3. Set the ``alpha_config`` dictionary to have full control: